The Pairing Puzzle

 3. Happy Hook-ups.
 No blood relationship or shared history here—instead, some fortuitous discovery has intervened to bring the two together.
 You might have encountered the pairing at a restaurant, received the recommendation from a friend, or just stumbled on it.
 Somehow, it just clicks.
 My favorite examples of this are German Riesling with boiled lobster and Champagne with popcorn.
 This is also where your experience in the tapas bar becomes invaluable.

 Uptight about food and wine pairing?
-Stop fussing.
-Be happy.
+Stop fussing and start explorong.